 Taxis and limos are considered vehicles-for-hire services.
-Hillsborough County Board of County Commissioners has established minimum standards of service and consumer protections regarding vehicle-for-hire companies in Hillsborough County.
-Consumer Protection Services collaborates with the Tax Collector, law enforcement, and citizen groups to promote safe service.
+The Hillsborough County Board of County Commissioners has established minimum standards of service regarding vehicle-for-hire companies in Hillsborough County.
+Code Enforcement Regulatory Compliance collaborates with the Tax Collector, law enforcement, and citizen groups to promote safe service.

 The information presented on this page does not apply to companies such as Uber, Lyft, and Sidecar, which operate in the State of Florida as transportation network companies (TNC) under Section 627.748 Florida Statute.
 These companies, vehicles, and drivers are not governed by the Hillsborough County Vehicle for Hire Ordinance.